chadjcampbell/chadjcampbell/README.md

 - 👋 Hi, I’m @chadjcampbell
-- 👀 I’m interested in coding again for the first time since highschool!
+- 👀 I’m interested in coding again for the first time in too long!
 - 🌱 I’m currently learning some intro stuff
 - 💞️ I’m looking to collaborate on... nothing, yet!
 - 📫 How to reach me - chadjcampbell@gmail.com